UniMath/agda-unimath/src/foundation/path-cosplit-maps.lagda.md

 _-2-path-cosplit map_ is a map that merely is a retract.
 A `k+1`-path-cosplit map is a map whose action on identifications is `k`-path-cosplit.

+We show that `k`-path-cosplittness coincides with `k`-truncatedness when the codomain is `k`-truncated, but more generally `k`-path-cosplitting may only induce mere retracts on higher homotopy groups.

 ## Definitions

 ```agda